mookiedog/ptwd/README.md

 If this is your first time running Code that was installed under Windows but is connecting to a WSL distro, then you need to reinstall a couple of VS Code extensions so that they operate properly as linux apps when using the linux remote connection.

+## VS CodeExtensions

+Make sure that the following extensions are installed:

 * C/C++ (by Microsoft)
 * C/C++ Extension pack (by Microsoft)
+  * Installing this extension may open a popup asking you to specify a toolkit.
+If so, select 'unspecified'.
 * Cortex Debugger (By Marus25)

 ## Building the Project

 We are finally ready to build the project.
-Use VS Code to open the directory containing the ptwd project.
+Use VS Code file/OpenFolder to open the directory containing the ptwd project (~/projects/ptwd).

 The first step is to set the project up for the Pico board that you want to use.

 Click on the file 'CMakeLists.txt' to open it for editing.